udoprog/audio/audio/README.md

 [![Crates](https://img.shields.io/crates/v/audio.svg)](https://crates.io/crates/audio)
 [![Actions Status](https://github.com/udoprog/audio/workflows/Rust/badge.svg)](https://github.com/udoprog/audio/actions)

-A library for working with audio buffers
+A crate for working with audio in Rust.

+This is made up of several parts, each can be used independently of each other:

+* [audio-core] - which defines core traits that allows for safely interacting with audio buffers.
+* [audio] - this crate, which provides a collection of high-quality audio buffers which implements the traits provided in [audio-core].
+* [audio-device] - a crate for interacting with audio devices in idiomatic Rust.
+* [audio-generator] - crate for generating audio.

-The buffer is constructed similarly to a `Vec<Vec<T>>`, except the interior vector has a fixed size.
-And the buffer makes no attempt to clear data which is freed when using functions such as [Dynamic::resize].
+Audio buffers provided by this crate are conceptually kinda like `Vec<Vec<T>>`, except the interior vector has a fixed size.
+And the buffer makes no attempt to *clear data* which is freed when using resizing functions such as [Dynamic::resize].

 ## Formats and topologies

-The following are the three canonical audio formats which are supported by this library:
+The following are the three canonical audio formats which are supported by this crate:
 * [dynamic][Dynamic] - where each channel is stored in its own heap-allocated buffer.
 * [interleaved][Interleaved] - where each channel is interleaved, like